Entanglement and factorization in axion-de Sitter universes: Axion-dS JT gravity

 Although we have focused on the Euclidean theory; the continuation to the Lorentzian signature simply describes a spatially closed FLRW cosmology, positive cosmological constant, and an equation of state $p=\rho$, with a corresponding stress tensor

 The resulting 2D theory is a special case of a dilaton gravity theory where axion particles are conformally coupled matter.
-Two-dimensional FLRW gravity models have been previously studied in JT gravity in \cite{Cadoni:2002pu}.
+A family of two-dimensional FLRW gravity models with similar characteristics have been previously studied in JT gravity \cite{Cadoni:2002pu}.